api3dao/oev-docs/docs/oev-searchers/glossary.md

 ### OEV Rewards

 OEV Rewards refer to the amount paid to the dApp.
-These rewards constitute the majority portion of the [OEV auction proceeds](#oev-proceeds).
+These rewards constitute the majority portion of the [OEV proceeds](#oev-proceeds).

 ### Protocol fee